bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 It lets you include any type of REST service in your GraphQL schema.
 In this example,
 the recommendation service returns the result for a particular user id as a list of ids via REST.
-Since you want to recommend artist names, you can resolve the ids from the REST service with the name from the `artistis` topic in the type `Recommendation`.
+Since the idea is to recommend artist names, you can resolve the ids from the REST service with the name from the `artistis` topic in the type `Recommendation`.

 You can deploy the recommendation service via Quick as well: